pramslam/IndieGameCon/docs/website.md

 # Website Info

 ## Home
+Indie Game Con
+Presented By...
+TITLE SPONSOR

+Links to:
+Home, Games, Panels, Schedule, Sponsors, Media, About, Store

+What is Indie Game Con?
-- Explainer Video
+- Explainer Video TODO
-- Who
-- What
+- Explainer Text TODO

+Purchase Tickets Here!
+- Link to buy tickets, eventbrite

+What kind of things will be at Indie Game Con?
+- More detail on what Indie Game Con is about TODO

+Join our slack!
+- Link to our slack

+When and Where
+- Saturday & Sunday, November 9 & 10
-- Where
+- Venue TBD, Map

+Want to submit a game or check out submitted games?
-- When
+- Link to games

-- Buy Tickets Here
+View Code of Conduct
-- Code of Conduct
+- Link to Code of Conduct

 ## Games
 - Submit Game (google form)